rarest/NvStreamingSdk/README.md

 # NvStreamingSdk
-using Meishe Sdk by cocoapods: pod "NvStreamingSdk"
+Using latest Meishe Sdk by cocoapods: pod 'NvStreamingSdk', '~> 1.9.0'